COVID-19 changed the face of 2020 and continues to spread across the country, meaning we now find ourselves in restrictive lockdown once more.

 Something that can help with all of the above is finding certain activities that don’t involve screens or wifi.
 Pick up a new outlandish hobby if you feel like it - become a master at puzzles, a plant lover or pick up that long-forgotten instrument gathering dust at the back of your wardrobe.
 Whatever you do, don’t spend the entirety of the next few weeks staring at a screen.

 Look after your body, too

 Of course, during a health pandemic, it goes without saying that we should be looking after our bodies.
-Nourish your body with balanced meals including immune-boosting fruit and vegetables, get some vitamin D through sun exposure as and when you can (we also recommend a supplement to top up) and move every once in a while.
+Nourish your body with balanced meals including immune-boosting fruit and vegetables, get some vitamin D through sun exposure as and when you can (the NHS also recommends a supplement to top up) and move every once in a while.
 Whilst being stuck indoors for most of the day might tempt us to become couch potatoes, our minds will thank us for getting up and stretching or perhaps doing a home workout, drinking a glass of water and eating something wholesome at least some of the time.

 Turn to a professional

 If these measures still aren’t enough to keep you from spiralling, there are still ways for you to talk to a mental health professional, even during lockdown.
 The Samaritans are still there to listen, as are text services such as Shout or Crisis Textline are also available if you’d rather put it in writing.

 If you are living with severe mental health issues, we advise you to contact your GP for support.